akshayakolay/Portfolio/API Documentation/readme.md

 **Documentation Details:**

-I have drafted API documentation in markdown and swagger.

-* About: The samples provide the guidelines to implement an open API.
+* About: I have drafted API documentation in markdown and swagger.The samples provide the guidelines to implement an open API.

 * Target Audience: The API documentation is for the software developers.